adityaprashar01/CaliX/README.md

 - age-appropriate, non-medical AI microcopy
 - privacy-aware handling for child-focused product flows

+Implementation direction in this repo: role-aware routes (kid, parent, teacher), server-side session checks, and no open peer messaging in the MVP surface described here.

 ## Business model

 The product is designed to be more than a hackathon demo.